lasty/ld30_connectedworlds/README.md

 ####MacOSX 64bit Mavericks
 (Probably wont run on earlier versions.
 The upgrade to Mavericks is free now, so..)

+Unzip, then run "ld30.app"

 If MacOSX gives you an "Untrusted Developer" warning, Control-RightClick the app, and choose Open, then click Open.

 ####Linux 64bit
 (I am using Ubuntu 14.04)

+Untar, then run "ld30"

 If it complains about missing libraries, just run this, it will install all the required libraries.
 (This is for Ubuntu 14.04)